Perhaps the best way to introduce this book is to recall the first encounter I had

 I hit a few more shots, working on my draw, and it was then, as I watched one of the golf balls land in the distance, that I noticed

 that a full moon had just appeared, where it had not been only a few moments before.
-It was a little strange.
-I had just mentioned the moon and then suddenly there it was barely floating over the October trees, and it looked so close to Earth that it was indeed
+It was perhaps a little strange.
+I had just mentioned the moon and then suddenly there it was barely floating over the October trees, and it looked so close to Earth that

-bit", the fellow said, looking at it.
+a little bit", the fellow said, looking at it.
 "It could be the end of the world like that.
-Count Dracula and the pyramids.
-Apocalypto".
+Count Dracula and the pyramids of Apocalypto".

-At that time, I did not know much about the moon or astronomy at all, but it was a peaceful evening, and it was then that I first began to reckon with the astro-weather and geocentrism.
+At that time, I did not know much about the moon or astronomy at all, but it was a peaceful evening, and it was then that I would begin to notice the first inkling of the astro-weather and geocentrism, et cetera.